 Some organizations are VERY expensive.
-I know money is tight for a lot of people and that I say resist the temptation of pulling out a credit card to pay for them.
-I DO NOT recommend you to into debt to be a personal trainer!
+I know money is tight for a lot of people and I say resist the temptation of pulling out a credit card to pay for them.
+I DO NOT recommend you go into debt to be a personal trainer!

 For example, NPTI – National Personal Training Institute – costs about $6000 for their program.
 It’s a fine organization but if you can't pay for it ―right now―I don’t recommend it.
 Here's my review of NPTI program.

 If you currently have a job, start saving for the test and study materials.

 My rule is to save “1/2 of your age.”
 So, if you are 20 years old, save 10% of everything you make.
 If you do this, you should have the money for the cert in a few months or less.